h4writer/droneshowcreator/docs/discription_start_page.rst

 3.2.3 Text

- *When using the text icon, a clip will automatically appear in the timeline.
-Then go to "properties" => text => enter the desired text and parameters.*
+ *When you use the text icon, a clip automatically appears in the timeline.
+Then go to "properties" => text.
+Here you have the option to give the desired color to the text at "color".
+This can be done in various ways, by a webcolor with "#", by a color range or by custom color.
+You can also remove the color by clicking on the waste bin icon.
+You can enter the text next to "text".
+And at "present" you can choose the text size.
+4 x 5 = 4 drones in the width and 5 drones in the length.
+5 x 7 = 5 drones in the width and 7 drones in the length.*

  .. image:: images/Text_tool.jpg